Here we have compiled the most frequently asked questions and answers about the Spreepark of the future.

 The concept for the Spreepark of the future takes into account the many requests from the participants to preserve the history of the park with its old rides and to rethink it.
 Thus, the Ferris wheel will rotate again from 2024, but no new amusement park will be created.
 Other relics, such as the factory hall or even the Mero Hall, will be converted into event venues.

 The Spreepark is being reopened in stages to make the area accessible to the general public again as quickly as possible.
-From 2022, the Eierhäuschen will reopen its doors as a gastronomy and art venue.
+In 2022, the renovation of the Eierhäuschen will be completed.
+It will reopen its doors as a gastronomy and art venue by the middle of 2023.
 In 2024, the core area of Spreepark around the Ferris wheel will open.
 In 2026, the Spreepark of the future will be completed.

-The actual construction measures for the Spreepark of the future can only begin after the Treptow-Köpenick district has established a development plan, which is scheduled for the end of 2021.
+The actual construction measures for the Spreepark of the future can only begin after the Treptow-Köpenick district has established a development plan, which is scheduled for 2022.
 In order to secure the area and the dilapidated old rides in the short term, initially for public tours and the "Spreepark Laboratory," initial smaller construction activities were implemented early on and the park was continuously maintained.
 In addition, some preparatory measures could be started.

 The egg house has been under renovation since 2019.
 In contrast to the Spreepark, no development plan is required for the work on the future restaurant and art house.